$\mathbb{Z}_p$-torus actions on positively curved manifolds: The Topology and Geometry of Positive Curvature

 \begin{CL} \cite{Wilk} Let $M^n$ be a closed Riemannian manifold with positive sectional curvature.
 The following hold: \begin{enumerate} \item {If $N^{n-k}$ is a closed, totally geodesic submanifold of $M$, then the inclusion map $N^{n-k} \hookrightarrow (n-2k+1)$-connected.} \item{If $N_1^{n-k_1}$ and $N_2^{n-k_2}$ are closed, totally geodesic submanifolds of $M$ with $k_1 \leq k_2$ and $k_1+k_1 \leq n$, then the inclusion $N_1^{n-k_1} \cap N_2^{n-k_2} \hookrightarrow N_2^{n-k_2}$ is $(n-k_1-k_2)$-connected. } \end{enumerate} \end{CL}

-The next result, a reformulation of the proof of Lemma 6.2 from \cite{Wilk}, is an application of the Connectedness Lemma. \begin{theorem} \cite{Wilk} Let $N^{n-k} \subseteq M^n$ be a totally geodesic embedding of a closed, simply connected, positively curved manifold such that $k \leq \frac{n+3}{4}$.
+The next result, a reformulation of the proof of Lemma 6.2 from \cite{Wilk}, is an application of the Connectedness Lemma.

+\begin{theorem} \cite{Wilk} Let $N^{n-k} \subseteq M^n$ be a totally geodesic embedding of a closed, simply connected, positively curved manifold such that $k \leq \frac{n+3}{4}$.
 If $N$ has the cohomology ring of a sphere, complex projective space, or quaternionic projective space, then the same holds for $M$.
 Moreover, $k$ is even in the case of complex projective spaces, and $k$ is divisible by four in the case of quaternionic projective spaces. \end{theorem}

+Before presenting a few more useful results, we recall the definition of periodic cohomology and the Periodicity Lemma, see Lemma 2.2 of \cite{Wilk}.